My mom used to make these fruit shortcake biscuits when I was a child and I loved them then as much then as I do now!

 Bake the biscuits

 Bake at 400 degrees for 12-15 minutes.
 Take out of the oven when they are golden brown.
-Let them cool a little, and then serve!
+Let them cool a little, and then serve these delightful soft but crunchy biscuits!

 Serve your fruit shortcake biscuits!

-I usually top these fruit shortcake biscuits with macerated strawberries and homemade whipping cream.
-It would be just as good with plain fresh berries.
-I think it would also be amazing with peaches that have been sprinkled with sugar and popped in the fridge for an hour or so.
+I usually top these fruit shortcake biscuits with macerated strawberries and heavy cream made into homemade whipping cream.
+It would be just as good with any summer fruits.
+I think it would also be amazing with peaches that have been sprinkled with sugar and a little lemon juice and popped in the fridge for an hour or so.
 They release all that yummy juice and they would taste SO good!

 Quick Old Fashioned Fruit Shortcake Biscuits